A Practical Algorithm with Performance Guarantees for the Art Gallery Problem

 \subsection{GitHub code and results}

-The practical implementation is available at in a GitHub repository~\href{https://github.com/simonheng/AGPracticalWithPerformance}{\url{https://github.com/simonheng/AGPracticalWithPerformance}}.
+The practical implementation is available at the following GitHub repository~\href{https://github.com/simonheng/AGPIterative}{\url{https://github.com/simonheng/AGPIterative}}.
 The folder \emph{results} in the repository contains an excel file which reports the test results discussed in Section~\ref{sub:PractRunning}.
 The code provided in the repository are C++ source and header files, in addition to a Visual Studio solution file.
 Bear in mind that the code is dependent on CGAL version 4.13.1~\cite{cgal:eb-20a}, IBM ILOG CPLEX version 12.10~\cite{cplex}, the boost library and Libxl version 3.9.0.0 (used to read and write the excel result files).
 In order to be able to compile and run the project, the above dependencies must be installed.

-\paragraph{Acknowledgments} We thank Christopher Bouma for letting us use his powerful computer to run our tests.
+\paragraph*{Acknowledgments.} We thank Christopher Bouma for letting us use his computer to run our tests.
 We thank Sofia Rosero Abad for her graphic designs.
-Furthermore, we would like to thank Marjan van den Akker, Matthew Drescher and Emile Palmieri-Adant for interesting discussions.
+Furthermore, we would like to thank Marjan van den Akker and Rogier Wuijts for interesting discussions on using IP solvers.
+Special thanks goes to Matthew Drescher and Emile Palmieri-Adant for attempting to implement previous versions of the algorithm.
 We thank Pedro de~Rezende for helping us to access previous implementations and links to relevant literature.
 Finally, we thank \'{E}douard Bonnet and Mikkel Abrahamsen for helpful feedback on the presentation.